 Any good weather radio should be small and offer multiple charging options.
 It should be easy to program, and you should probably store it with its instruction booklet.
 Since these devices are so incredibly easy to use, there is almost nothing that you’ll have to do in order to make it work for you, although those who don’t have experience working a radio dial may find it a little difficult to use the old-fashioned technology.

 An emergency cell phone battery is exactly what you’d think it is – a portable power source that you can use to charge any device in a pinch.
 Most of these devices come pre-charged at local stores, although you may have to charge the ones you purchase online.
 I have one of these at my house for every family member with a device, and we use them so often it’s become second nature for every family member to grab one on their way out the door.
 In fact, one of our home’s phone charging stations is entirely dedicated to recharging just these battery packs.

 What makes these chargers so great is that they function so well on the go.
 It may look awkward at first to be holding your device with the charger attached, but it works.

 It’s also possible to purchase these for your bug out bags, or to keep one in a vehicle, but keep in mind that the battery’s charge will wear off over time.
 This provides a good opportunity to review your bug out bag every six months or so as you remove the battery packs for charging.

 If you do decide to grab some of these, I’d highly recommend getting the highest mAh capacity you can get (this is the measure of how much of a charge a battery can hold).
-While this will increase price, and while you may never use the full capacity to charge a device, if you’re storing these for emergency use as I described above, then you want to keep the charge for the longest possible time.
+While this will increase the price, and while you may never use the full capacity to charge a device if you’re storing these for emergency use as I described above, then you want to keep the charge for the longest possible time.